sahiliamsso/docs/source/admin-guide/saml.md

 ![image](../img/asimba/add_sp2mod.png)

 ### Trust Relationship

-**Note: The configuration below is done in the Gluu Server with Asimba installed with the hostname `https://test.gluu.org`.**
+Login to the Gluu Server with hostname `https://test.gluu.org` and create a Trust Relationship for all SPs which are included in the SAML Proxy SSO workflow.

-Create Trust relationships for all service provides which are included in SAML Proxy SSO workflow.
-In our test setup we created Trust relationship for remote SP which has entityID 'https://sp.gluu.org/shibboleth'.
-How to create Trust Relationship is available in [Section 2.1](#2.1-outbound-saml).
+In our test setup we have created a Trust Relationship for one remote SP with the entityID 'https://sp.gluu.org/shibboleth'.
+Documentation for creating a Trust Relationship is available in [Section 2.1](#2.1-outbound-saml).

 Log into the oxTrust inteface and follow the steps to add a new Trust Relationship.